pnkskff/Shots-with-the-Bartender/README.md

   1. 99 Shots Site: https://99shots.netlify.app/

-  2. This is an App to pull an Alcoholic Drink at Random, App then displays the following for the User:
+  2. This is an App to pull an Alcoholic Drink at Random, App then displays:

      a.
 Image of Drink.